becki-beadling/Beadling_et_al_2022_JGROceans/README.md

 # southern_ocean_fafmip

-Code and scripts associated with fafmip faf-stress, faf-antwater, and faf-antwater-stress simulations and analysis of results
+Code and scripts associated with fafmip faf-stress, faf-antwater, and faf-antwater-stress simulations and analysis of results as documented in Beadling et al. 2021, JGROceans

 These simulations are part of the Flux-anomaly-forced model intercomparison project (FAFMIP).